ErrorTzy/writings/notes/Kate_Proseminar/Term_Paper.md

 Aristotle "moral excellence" is a habit.

 The worst position: two ghosts in one machine; one ghost is animal inclination, another ghost is rational agent.
 Animal inclination is determined by the operating machine and there has no free will.
 The rational agent has free will and aims at humanity.
 One obvious question is how animal inclination and rational agent interact. ==rubbish bin paper== I will put this aside.
 I think the major problem is this.
-Rational agent seems not always active.
-For example, breathing.
-Every time we inhale and exhale, our rational agent does not ponder about whether I should do it and give command.
-As a matter of fact, I believe our rational agent rarely show up in ordinary life.
-When is the last time you conduct a moral choice?
-I believe this question is not that easy to answer.
-If rational agent seems lazy and does not always show up, then it would lead to a problem: when will it show up?
-1: it randomly show up; 2. the animal inclination summons it; 3. it is always working in the background.
-We just did not pay attention.
-The random show-up view does not make a lot of sense.
-What does random mean, anyway?
-Let's look at the summon view.
-Sometimes we think fast, sometimes we think slow.
-This claim is not only plausible phenomenologically, but also in terms of evolutionary biology.
-We are doing a lot of things in the same time, and it is impractical to add a pondering process before we do anything.
-For example, when we want to reach a switch and turn off the light, we need to turn our head around to find the switch, stand up from chair, move our legs, stretch our arm, press the switch, etc. Do we need to ponder whether I am doing a moral action before conducting each of these?
-Ordinary people would concede that we don't need to.

-The problem here is that, from the first person perspective, one cannot really tell whether it is an evil scientist injecting thought to you, or there is an disorder in your sense of agency.

 **Emergency example**
 There are many cases where moral choices must be made in an extremely short period of time.
 For example, you are a pilot and your plane is crushing.
 There are three people on your plane but an there is only two parachute.
 You must distribute the parachute in 10 seconds, or the height of the plane will not be enough for parachuting and everyone will die.
 And assume there is no previously established protocol on how to deal with this situation, and you must decide on you own because you are the pilot.
 In this case, you are not really allowed to use your agency and ponder about your choice.